Saturday, December 24, 2011| Surbhi Verma

 Hey Friends, In my last post i have told you about the browser's fact of storing passwords after prompting 'Do you want t...

-Google Chrome was one of the first browsers to have multiple processes, which creates a separate process for each tab.
-That means ...
+Google Chrome was one of the first browsers to have multiple processes .
+If you are a frequent Google Chrome user, then you probabel...